 - Church of the Annunciation School

 The Western Plant Association (WPHA) represents the interests of fertilizer and crop protection manufacturers, biotechnology providers, distributors and ag retailers in California, Arizona and Hawaii.
 WPHA promotes the environmentally sound use and handling of plant health products and services for the production of safe and high quality food, fiber and horticultural products.

 Leadership - Developing leaders and challenging individuals to become involved through community projects, educational programs, political affairs and environmental stewardship groups.
-We are actively involved with business leaders, community leaders and others and are constantly striving to improve the future of our economic community.
+We are actively involved with business leaders and community leaders who are constantly striving to improve the future of our economic community.

 - Leadership Stockton, Greater Chamber Stockton Chamber of Commerce

 - San Joaquin County Leadership Prayer Breakfast